Connecting workers with support and training for better careers while meeting the workforce needs of employers

 Made possible by nearly $23 million in federal funding – the largest grant in FGCU history – the Equitable Jobs Pipeline will connect underemployed and unemployed Southwest Florida residents with training for industry-recognized credentials and, ultimately, careers with local employers committed to this partnership.
-More than 1,700 local job seekers from underserved populations who face barriers to education, employment and career advancement will be fast-tracked for professional advancement.
+More than 1,700 local job seekers, including those from underserved populations, who face barriers to education, employment and career advancement will be fast-tracked for professional advancement.

 This regional collaboration is developing a long-term solution to reduce those barriers.
 Because talent lives here – but needs a path to opportunity.